shingyipcheung/DVD-database-project/README.md

 # DVD Rental PostgreSQL Project

 This project presents a compilation of SQL queries, exhibiting different SQL functionalities.
-Each query has been developed with the DVD Rental Database.
+Each query has been developed with the DVD Rental Database (imported from `dvdrental.tar`).
 The database includes tables such as film, inventory, rental, payment, category, film_category among others.
 The schema is rendered using DataGrip.
 ![](public.png)

 ## 1. IN and Sub-Query